bmaca/bash-scripts/README.md

-### bash/python-scripts for automated tasks.
+### Bash/Python-scripts for automated tasks.
 ============

- A repo to house all shell scritps I create.
+ A repo to house all automated scripts I find useful for daily Admin and other tasks.